 Research at the Cambridge English Faculty

 Cambridge is one of the largest, best-equipped, and most welcoming centres for literary research in the world.
 Nearly one hundred scholars pursue teaching and research within the English Faculty and Colleges of the University, as University Teaching Officers, College Teaching Officers, Junior Research Fellows, or Post-Doctoral Fellows.
+Research is also undertaken by the Faculty's postgraduate students.
 The remarkable depth and breadth of the Faculty’s research culture enable the development through individual and collaborative work of an unparalleled diversity of critical, historical, theoretical, and interdisciplinary approaches to literature in English and related subjects.

 On these pages you can find further information about the ways in which research is conducted and supported in the English Faculty: the research groups, organized by area, period, or topic, which define specific research communities; the collaborative research projects for which some of us are responsible; and the research seminars, at which staff, visiting speakers, and graduate students present their work.